David Wilkie (swimmer): After competitive swimming

-Following his retirement, Wilkie remained active in the world of swimming, involved in swimming aids and technology.
+Following his retirement a month after the Olympics, Wilkie remained active in the world of swimming, involved in swimming aids and technology.
 He was said to be the first swimmer to wear a head-cap and goggles together in competition to improve the streamline effect within the water although he also said he wore the goggles because of an allergy to chlorine in the water and the cap to keep his long hair in.

 Wilkie co-founded a healthcare company called Health Perception (UK) Ltd. in 1986.
 It was sold to William Ransom and Son plc in 2004 for £7.8 million.
-In 1985 he met his Swedish partner Helen Isacson with whom he had two children, Natasha and Adam who were 23 and 20 in 2013.
+In 1985 he married his Swedish partner Helen Isacson with whom he had two children, Natasha and Adam, who were 23 and 20 in 2013, and Adam later became a swimmer.
 In 2009 he helped found Pet's Kitchen, a pet food company supplying British supermarkets.

 In an interview with bunkered.co.uk in April 2016, Wilkie criticised the re-introduction of golf to the Olympic Games.
 He called Jack Nicklaus and Gary Player's claims that the Olympics would grow the game globally as "absolute bullshit", while he also said that players who did not stay in Rio de Janeiro for the duration of the Games could not be classed as true Olympians.